Robert Aramayo gobsmacked as he beats Leonardo DiCaprio for Best Actor Bafta

 Set in 1980s Galashiels, I Swear stars Aramayo as Tourette syndrome campaigner John Davidson, who begins to develop tics in school, which then evolve into involuntary swearing and unintentionally off-colour outbursts.

-Davidson was awarded an MBE in 2019 for his work educating the UK about Tourettes since he first exhibited symptoms as a teenager.
+Davidson was awarded an MBE in 2019 for his tireless work educating the public about Tourettes since he first exhibited symptoms as a teenager.

+Speaking to The Independent in a recent interview, Aramayo said: “The first thing on my mind was John.
+I just think back to those early days, and me and [director] Kirk being like, ‘How are we going to tell this story and do justice to him?’.

+“Then I kept meeting all these incredible people who live with Tourette’s.
+I really, really care about them and their stories.
+And now here we are.
+I never expected any of this.
+It’s so lovely.”

 He made his stage debut this year opposite Rosie Sheehy in a critically acclaimed production of Guess How Much I Love You? at the Royal Court, about a couple’s unexpected ultrasound results.